CtrlK

 Actionability

-Contains many concrete code snippets and commands that are executable, but they're scattered throughout as isolated examples rather than integrated into coherent workflows.
-The 'Instructions' section is vague (4 abstract steps) while the detailed patterns are buried in long lists.
+Contains many concrete code snippets and patterns that are executable, but they're scattered throughout as isolated examples rather than integrated into coherent workflows.
+The 'Instructions' section is vague (4 abstract steps) while the bulk of content is reference material.

 2 / 3